microhacker07/tictactoe-machine/README.md

 # tictactoe-machine
 An attempt to make a tic-tac-toe machine learning player with using SFML for graphics.
+This project is written in C++.

 Keybinding: